Configuration¶

 :resources: preseq: extrap: 10000000 step: 30000 options: ["-D"]

 bcbio uses MultiQC to combine QC output for all samples into a single report file.
-If you need to tweak configuration settings from bcbio defaults, you can use Resources.
+If you need to tweak configuration settings from bcbio defaults, you can use resources.
 For instance to display read counts with full numbers instead of the default millions:

 resources: multiqc: options: ["--cl_config", "'read_count_multiplier: 1'"]